 • Menu

-24 Best Things to Do in Vancouver in 2023
+26 Best Things to Do in Vancouver

-tourists riding the grouse mountain skyride to the top of grouse mountain with vancouver city view
+Best Things to Do in Vancouver, BC Canadatourists riding the grouse mountain skyride to the top of grouse mountain with vancouver city view

 Climb Grouse Mountain

-The Peak of Vancouver is Vancouver’s year-round alpine recreational playground.
+Grouse Mountain is Vancouver’s year-round alpine recreational playground.

-From the epic Grouse Grind hike and zip lining in Vancouver in summer, to skiing in Vancouver in winter, the mountain has no shortage of year-round activities on offer.
+From the epic Grouse Grind hike and zip lining in Vancouver in summer to skiing in Vancouver in winter, the mountain has no shortage of year-round activities on offer.

 an orca spotted during vancouver whale watching tourGo Whale Watching